 Let me explain a bit more.

-The first two points are all up to you, how you have designed your page including elements and the most importantly, the value proposition or benefits.
+The first two points are all up to you, how you have designed your page, including elements and the most important, the value proposition or benefits.

 Finally, the stranger whom you drive in your funnel is most likely to click on your CTA.
 (He must be capable of buying from his end!)

 6. Landing Page Optimization Best Practices